SDM-TIB/ckanext-kgcreation/README.md

 7. Set enviormental variables
    7.1 CKAN_KG_DOMAIN: the domain for knowledge graph.
 For example, https://research.tib.eu/ldm.
+   7.2 SUB_KG_STORAGE: indicates if the individual triples of each dataset will stored outside the knowledge graph.
+This is for the representation of the metadata in multiple formats.
+This is optional.
+This can be "True" or "False".
+If not given, it will considered false by default.

 > [!NOTE]
 > ``ckanext-kgcreation`` assumes that the to be generated knowledge graph runs in Virtuoso.